Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 To ensure that the squares together cover all points at all times, and that the centers of the squares move in continuous fashion, one of the squares has to grow to cover at least three of the points.
 After this has happened the second square can move in position of the other optimum solution, followed by shrinking the square that covers three points.
 To cover at least three points, one of the squares has to grow its radius ($r=1$) to two times the size of the maximum radius of any of the optimum solutions ($r=\frac{1}{2}$) (see Fig.~\ref{fig:LB-minmax-rect-appendix}(b)).

-Strictly before or after $t$ it is impossible to cover three points optimally with a single square, since the points move further away from each other (in pairs).
-Moreover, the radius of the largest square in the optimum solution is smaller before and after $t$, hence the difference between the radius we need to cover three points and the optimum radius increases. \end{proof}
+At any point in time, covering three points with a single square, requires a square of radius at least $1$.
+Moreover, the radius of the largest square in an optimum solution is smaller than $\frac{1}{2}$ before and after $t$, while this radius is exactly $\frac{1}{2}$ at time $t$.
+Hence the ratio between the radius of a square covering three points (during any transition) and the optimum radius, is at its smallest at time $t$, resulting a lower bound of $2$ on the topological stability ratio. \end{proof}

 \begin{theorem} $\TS(k\text{-EC-minsum}, \mathcal{T}_\mathcal{I}, \mathcal{T}^k_\mathcal{S}) = \TS(k\text{-RC-minsum}, \mathcal{T}_\mathcal{I}, \mathcal{T}^k_\mathcal{S}) = 2$ for $k \geq 2$. \end{theorem} \begin{proof} The upper bound for the Euclidean case follows from Lemmata~\ref{lem:minsumUB}~and~\ref{lem:minsumLB} below.
 The proofs only use the triangle inequality and therefore work for general metrics, in particular they work for the rectilinear case.